kyma-project/website/content/blog-posts/2023-03-27-release-notes-2.12.1/index.md

 - [Security](#security) - Istio upgraded to version 1.16.3

 ## API Gateway
-The version of API Gateway released with Kyma 2.12.1 contains a few vital security fixes.
+The version of API Gateway released with Kyma 2.12.1 contains a few necessary security fixes.

 ## Eventing
 ### NATS server